 For people, shopping seems to be a relaxing and enjoyable way to spend time.
 For pets, it is an expectant and exciting thing to go outside with a dog handler.
 However, it is not easy to go shopping with a pet.
-For most animals it is probably scary to come to places with many people for the first time.
+For most animals, it is probably scary to come to places with many people for the first time.
 This is also a threat or intimidation for humans.
 The place full of strangers and activities, new smells and unfamiliar sounds will increase anxiety and insecurity.
 By contrast, dog’s growling and gnashing of teeth could bring unpleasant and stressful feelings to other customers.
 In some grocery stores, dogs might be attracted to the tasty food and mess up the shelves.
 Therefore, to avoid some unnecessary troubles, many retail stores are off limits to dogs.

 However, some well-behaved dogs, such as service dogs and therapy dogs, are allowed to go with their carers in shopping malls or shops, although on the door is a “No pets” sign attached.
 The question of whether or not I can shop with my dog depends on the manager’s decision in different shops.
-They prefer dogs that are friendly and socialised.
+They prefer dogs that are friendly and socialized.

 2. How should you prepare your dog?

 Going into a crowded place is a new experience for a dog, so it is best to train it as a puppy step by step.

 First, spend time with many people outdoors.
 If your dog is accustomed to walking on a leash in a peaceful park, you can take him into an area with lots of pedestrian traffic and take him for a walk there.
 As he can gradually get used to mingling with strangers, try to approach the outskirts of shopping malls so he can experience its smells.
 Then you can walk the same route with him several times until he stays calm and comfortable by your side in the crowd.